Louisiana Court Records

 What Do You Do if You Are on Trial for a Crime in Louisiana?

 If a criminal case proceeds to trial in Louisiana, the defendants have the right to adequate legal representation.
-Following the Louisiana Judiciary Rules, the court meets with both sides at the pre-trial conference to resolve issues before the case goes to trial.
+Following the Louisiana Judiciary Rules, the court typically meets with both sides at the pre-trial conference to resolve issues before the case goes to trial.
 The prosecutors may also offer a plea bargain to the defendant.
 Defendants may negotiate a plea offer with state prosecutors, and both sides may reach an agreement.

-What Percentage of Criminal Cases go to Trial in Louisiana?
+What Percentage of Criminal Cases Go to Trial in Louisiana?

 When Does a Criminal Defendant Have the Right to a Trial?